talving/GrapesBank/README.md

 ## Getting Started

-To try my program you will need to download the GrapesBank.py file and the GrapesBank.gif file.
+To use GrapesBank you will need to download the GrapesBank.py file and the GrapesBank.gif file.
 Place the two files in the same folder and then boot the GrapesBank.py file.

 ## Programs functions